akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-getting-started.md

 There are 3 different Franklin permissions:

 - **Franklin connection**: only users who have this permission active will be able to view and manage the Franklin activation.
-- **Franklin settings**: only users who have this permission active will be able to view and edit the Franklin mappings on Settings > Franklin Insights.
+- **Franklin settings**: only users who have this permission active will be able to view and edit the Franklin mappings on `Settings`/`Franklin Insights`.
 - **Franklin product subscription**: only users who have this permission active will be able to subscribe and unsubscribe products to and from Franklin.